 Elevator pitch has gotten its name for a reason.
 You ride in an elevator with investors and you have only a few minutes to make your pitch.
 Make it fast, simple, and to the point.
 When asked,

 “Who are you and what is it that you do?”
 You respond, "Hi, I'm Johnny Smith, and I'm a shoe shiner."
 Or, as applicable to a business: "Hi, we're Smith's Shine, and we manufacture banana-scented shoe polish."
 This is your hook.
 Banana-scented shoe polish?
 What?
 You got them curious.
 Now they want to find out more.
 Remember, we have discussed this before.
-"We are X that do Y for Z." Now is the time to say it.
+"We are X that does Y for Z." Now is the time to say it.

 Here you can insert a few lines about your achievements, but only a few.
 Have you scored some big customers recently?
 Have you Patented, licensed, or negotiated something important?
 Developed some amazing brand-spanking-new software that's being beta tested or maybe even used already?
 This is where it goes, but be brief and remember: story tramples facts.
 If you have nothing to say here, skip this slide.
 If you do have numbers to prove your traction, include them here.
 This is pivotal to let your audience know that the opportunity is real.

 How big is the market opportunity?
 What is the industry landscape and what has been happening lately?
 Include the latest data and stats that can help prove your point.
 Resist the temptation to make it look too complicated.
 All slides are a background to your story, so make a few bold points, and tell the rest.
 One simple pie chart will do.
 On the other hand, this slide is key.
-Don't make your investors wait for the important market information.
+Don't make your investors wait for important market information.
 They want to know the numbers to make a decision.

 What pain are you solving?
 Is it a mere headache or a throbbing migraine?
 It better be something significant.
 Something that is very much broken in the world.
 You should be able to say that in one sentence on the slide and tell the rest of the story, gauging reaction.
-Hopefully you have raised interest.
+Hopefully, you have raised interest.
 Now is the time to dive into the next slide.

 Here is where you shine, or more accurately where your product shines.
 If you can pass around a phone with an app for a live demonstration, do that.
 If you have a video you can play (beware, it shouldn't be longer than a few minutes), do that instead.
 If you have any other way to demonstrate your product, do it.
 It will have a much greater impact on your audience as opposed to screenshots.